Epicyclic gearing: Overview

-Epicyclic gearing is also available which consists of a sun, a carrier, and two planets which mesh with each other.
+Another configuration of epicyclic gearing consists of a sun gear, a carrier, and two planets that mesh with each other.
 One planet meshes with the sun gear, while the second planet meshes with the ring gear.
-For this case, when the carrier is fixed, the ring gear rotates in the same direction as the sun gear, thus providing a reversal in direction compared to standard epicyclic gearing.
+In this configuration, when the carrier is fixed, the ring gear rotates in the same direction as the sun gear, providing a directional reversal compared to standard epicyclic gearing.

 History

-Around 500 BC, the Greeks invented the idea of epicycles, of circles travelling on the circular orbits.
+Around 500 BC, the Greeks invented the concept of epicycles, which are circles travelling on circular orbits.
 With this theory Claudius Ptolemy in the Almagest in 148 AD was able to approximate planetary paths observed crossing the sky.
-The Antikythera Mechanism, circa 80 BC, had gearing which was able to closely match the Moon's elliptical path through the heavens, and even to correct for the nine-year precession of that path.
+The Antikythera mechanism, circa 80 BC, had gearing that was able to closely match the Moon's elliptical path through the heavens, and even to correct for the nine-year precession of that path.
 (The Greeks interpreted the motion they saw, not as elliptical, but rather as epicyclic motion.)

 In the 2nd century AD treatise The Mathematical Syntaxis (a.k.a.
 Almagest), Claudius Ptolemy used rotating deferent and epicycles that form epicyclic gear trains to predict the motions of the planets.
 Accurate predictions of the movement of the Sun, Moon, and the five planets, Mercury, Venus, Mars, Jupiter, and Saturn, across the sky assumed that each followed a trajectory traced by a point on the planet gear of an epicyclic gear train.
 This curve is called an epitrochoid.

 Epicyclic gearing was used in the Antikythera Mechanism, circa 80 BC, to adjust the displayed position of the Moon for the ellipticity of its orbit, and even for its orbital apsidal precession.
-Two facing gears were rotated around slightly different centers; one drove the other, not with meshed teeth but with a pin inserted into a slot on the second.
+Two facing gears were rotated around slightly different centers; one drove the other, not with meshed teeth, but with a pin inserted into a slot on the second.
 As the slot drove the second gear, the radius of driving would change, thus invoking a speeding up and slowing down of the driven gear in each revolution.

 Richard of Wallingford, an English abbot of St. Albans monastery, later described epicyclic gearing for an astronomical clock in the 14th century.
 In 1588, Italian military engineer Agostino Ramelli invented the bookwheel, a vertically revolving bookstand containing epicyclic gearing with two levels of planetary gears to maintain proper orientation of the books.

-French mathematician and engineer Desargues designed and constructed the first mill with epicycloidal teeth c.
+The French mathematician and engineer Desargues designed and constructed the first mill with epicycloidal teeth c.
 1650.